Urban Assault Mountain Bike Race

 Mountain Bike Bundle

 Save $5!
-NEW this year, we are offering a weekend of MTB events and you can save $5 off your total registration if you choose to do all 3!
+Back again, we are offering a weekend of MTB events and you can save $5 off your total registration if you choose to do all 3!
 Make sure to choose “The Mountain Bike Bundle” on the registration page.
 The Mountain Bike Bundle events include:

 - Pro/Expert Men – Senior (19-29) – 20 miles @ 1:30 p.m.